Skip to main content

 How we evaluated CoQ10 supplements

 When we set out to evaluate CoQ10 supplements, we found a few set criteria to be the most useful in comparing one to another.
-We focus most of our attention on efficacy, looking at doses and ingredients to see which CoQ10 supplement might have the best chance of working for you.
-Cost was a close second, as the prices of these supplements can range dramatically.
-That was followed by safety, an important consideration in general but not one that’s terribly different among CoQ10s.
-Our last consideration was customer service and convenience, much of which we gathered from our experience ordering and trying these products.
+We focused much of our attention on efficacy, looking at doses and ingredients to see which CoQ10 supplement might have the best chance of working for you.
+Cost, too, was an ever-present concern, as the prices of these supplements can range dramatically.
+We also considered safety, an important point in general but not one that’s terribly different among CoQ10s.
+Our last consideration was customer service and convenience, much about which we gathered from our experiences ordering and trying these products for ourselves.

 Effectiveness